Pumps, weirs, and locks

 Sluice gate

-We use floodgates to keep water out.
-When the water level is normal, the floodgate is open.
-When the water level is very high or very low, we close the floodgate.
-An example is the Oosterschelde storm surge barrier in Zeeland.
+We tidal barrier the tidal barrier to keep water out.
+When the water level is normal, the lock is open.
+When the water level is very high or low, we close the tidal barrier.
+An example is the Oosterschelde barrier in Zeeland.

 Drainage sluice

-Drainage sluices can be found in quays, dikes, and dunes.
-We use these sluices to drain excess water from the land into a reservoir, canal, river, or sea.
+Drainage sluices can be found in quays, dykes dunes.
+We use these sluices to drain excess water from the land into a catchwater, canal, river, or sea.
 An example of this are the Cleverings sluices in Lauwersmeer.

 Relief valve